Support CenterAdd your email domain

 Gandi Domains

-Please ensure to retain the trailing dot ('.') to your DNS values, otherwise the record will fail.
+Ensure you retain the trailing dot ('.') to your DNS values, otherwise the record will fail.

 For example: